ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-considerations.md

    * [{{site.data.keyword.dl_short}}](/docs/dl?topic=dl-iam)
    * [{{site.data.keyword.tg_short}}](/docs/transit-gateway?topic=transit-gateway-iam)

-For more information, see [How IBM Cloud IAM works](/docs/account?topic=account-iamoverview).
+For more information, see [How {{site.data.keyword.cloud_notm}} IAM works](/docs/account?topic=account-iamoverview).

 ## VMware licensing
 {: #vpc-ryo-considerations-licensing}

-For licensing, you have two options:

-* Use VMware licenses provided by {{site.data.keyword.cloud_notm}}.
-* Bring your own VMware license.

-When you order it, you can specify how a bare metal server is licensed by selecting from different ESXi image options: ESXi™ 7.x BYOL or ESXi 7.x.
-The ESXi 7.x BYOL option provides ESXi in evaluation mode.
-The evaluation period is 60 days and begins at the time of provisioning.
-At any time during the 60-day evaluation period, you can convert from evaluation mode to licensed mode with your appropriate customer-provided license.
-The ESXi 7.x option provides ESXi in licensed mode and it is activated during the provisioning process.
+The bare metal servers are licensed through the ESXi 7.x image, which provides ESXi in licensed mode.
+The license is activated during the provisioning process.

 For more information about how to license ESXi, see [Licensing ESXi hosts](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.install.doc/GUID-28D25806-748B-49C0-97A1-E7DE5CB335A9.html){: external}.

-For other VMware licenses, for example, vCenter Server and NSX-T, see [FAQ about licensing and BYOL](/docs/vmwaresolutions?topic=vmwaresolutions-faq_byol).
+For other VMware licenses, for example, vCenter Server and NSX-T, see [FAQ about BYOL for VMware](/docs/vmwaresolutions?topic=vmwaresolutions-faq_byol).

-Billing applies for all IBM rented licenses.
+Billing applies to all IBM-provided licenses.
 {: note}

 ## Network design and connectivity